amqp-node/amqplib/doc/channel_api.md

-The remaining parameters are provided as fields in `options`, and are divided into those that have some meaning to RabbitMQ and those that will be ignored by RabbitMQ. `options` may be omitted altogether, in which case defaults as noted will apply.
+The remaining parameters are provided as fields in `options`, and are divided into those that have some meaning to RabbitMQ and those that will be ignored by RabbitMQ but passed on to consumers. `options` may be omitted altogether, in which case defaults as noted will apply.

 The "meaningful" options are a mix of fields in BasicDeliver (the method used to publish a message), BasicProperties (in the message